 I think my children wondered what on earth I was doing when I pulled out this activity, but actually they really enjoyed it and ended up working really well together to solve the problem.

 On a personal note, while my love of science stems from a fascination with viruses I have always found space travel and exploration to be incredibly inspiring.
 We visited Kennedy Space Centre last year and I found myself shedding a tear or two as the story of the Shuttle unfolded.
 It’s just such an amazing example of what hard work, bravery and determination can achieve.

 Here in the UK, we’ve been following Tim Peake’s experience aboard the ISS very enthusiastically and have lots of fun space themed activities and experiments planned over the new few months.
 There are some fantastic Rocket Science resources availble from STEM Learning and did you know Tim Peake has seeds aboard the ISS that will be grown by schools in the UK when he returns?
-You can apply for your own seed pack from the RHS here.

 When a spacecraft like the Soyuz docks with the ISS a probe is guided into a cone, a latch closes and the probe retracts to pull the spacecraft together.

 Back in December Commander Yuri Malenchenko had to take over manual control at the last minute to dock safely.
 After backing away and assessing the ship’s alignment and control, he guided the craft in safely.

 We’ve devised a little activity to give a bit of insight into this tricky process.

 What you need

 A small rocket made from LEGO, cardboard, plastic etc. We used a Lego plane.